Police investigate death of homeless man beaten by witnesses who say he committed sexual assault

 Get Los Angeles's latest local news on crime, entertainment, weather, schools, COVID, cost of living and more.
 Here's your go-to source for today's LA news.

-Xavier Rashawn Moore, 31, was transported to a hospital and declared brain dead two days later.
+Xavier Rashawn Moore, 31, was hospitalized and declared brain dead two days later.
 He died in surgery.

-The 911 caller, who wants to be identified only as Luis, recalls the night he witnessed two men beating up Moore.
+The 911 caller, who wants to be identified only as Luis, recalled the night he witnessed two men beating Moore.

-While the investigation is ongoing, police said they’ve identified and interviewed one of the two men who beat up Moore.

 “I guess these people just decided to take matters into their own hands even though, you know, maybe that's not the best thing to do, you know, cause they always say leave it to the police," said Luis.
 "But it has come to the point where a lot of times these people end up getting away with it."